jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.18 Decrement

-Decreases the values of each grid cell in an input raster by 1.0 (see also InPlaceSubtract).
+Decreases the values of each grid cell in an input raster by 1.0 (see also InPlaceSubtract)..

 *Parameters*: